Field Trips

 Pre-K through 5th grade students will interact, investigate and explore at our Investigation Stations.
 Investigation Stations are offered in April and May.
 Times are limited and programs fill quickly.
 Scheduling begins August 1 for each school year.

 Investigation Stations are designed by grade level and held at locations throughout the Zoo.
-Each class will be assigned to a program based on their grade level and preferred date.
+Each class will be assigned to a program based on their grade level, preferred date and arrival/departure times.

 Each 20-minute Investigation Station can accommodate one classroom per time slot per station.